baijinshuo/Monte-Carlo-Simulation/README.md

 # Monte-Carlo-Simulation
-Using Monto Carlo method to simulate stock price and option price in VBA.
-Try to verify BS formula by comparing the option prices.
+Used Monte Carlo method to generate stock price paths based on jump-diffusion model.
+Used the simulator to forecast option value.
+Discovered when iterate more than 10,000,000 times, the simulated result is quite close to Black-Scholes option value.
+The rate of convergence is not as good as the Newton method.